Best SLP Degree Programs in Tennessee

 Campus Based - Visit Website

-Vanderbilt University's Master of Science in Speech-Language Pathology is a 20-24 month campus program in Nashville, TN, providing comprehensive academic and clinical education that surpasses ASHA standards.
-Students engage in hands-on training across diverse healthcare settings, with optional specialty tracks and research opportunities.
-Admission requires strong GRE scores and a background in related fields.
-This ASHA-accredited program prepares graduates for certification and various career paths in speech-language pathology, emphasizing practical experience and professional development.
+Vanderbilt University's Master of Science in Speech-Language Pathology (M.S.-SLP) program is a comprehensive, accredited program designed for aspiring speech-language pathologists.
+Located in Nashville, TN, this campus-based program spans 20 to 24 months, offering academic and clinical education that exceeds ASHA standards.
+Students gain hands-on experience in diverse clinical settings, including hospitals and specialized centers.
+The curriculum includes optional specialty tracks and research opportunities.
+Applicants need strong GRE scores and a background in related fields.
+The program prepares graduates for certification and diverse career paths in speech-language pathology.

 • Campus-based program